 NEE ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of July 25, 2023 in the Class Action Filed on Behalf of NextEra Energy, Inc. Shareholders

-NEW YORK, June 20, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of NextEra Energy, Inc. (NYSE: NEE) alleging that the Company violated federal securities laws.
+NEW YORK , June 27, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of NextEra Energy, Inc. (NYSE: NEE) alleging that the Company violated federal securities laws.

 Class Period: December 2, 2021 to February 1, 2023